lvenier/tfit/README.md

 - A webcam
 - Camera permission enabled for the app

 Camera access works on `localhost` over HTTP.
-If you open the app from another device or a non-local hostname, browsers usually require HTTPS.
+Browsers usually require HTTPS for webcam access from another device or a non-local hostname.

 ## Install

-Install project dependencies:

 ```bash
 npm install
 ```

-## Run In The Browser
+## Run

-Start the static development server:
+Start the static browser app:

 ```bash
 npm run serve